HumabHatterZed/WhistleWindInscryptionMods/README.md

 ## 🩹 Known Issues
 ### Kaycee's Mod incompatibility
-This mod is currently incompatible with Kaycee's Mod, so you'll have to switch to vanilla Inscryption.
+This mod is currently incompatible with Kaycee's Mod (working on it!), so you'll have to switch to vanilla Inscryption.

 ### LogLevel 'Debug' causing lag
 If your BepInEx console is set to output 'Debug' or 'All' log levels, you WILL experience lag spikes whenever dealing with cards with special abilities.